wombleton/gitlaw-nz/acts/H/Harassment Act 1997.md

-    (2) Every person who commits an offence against this section is liable, on summary conviction, to imprisonment for a term not exceeding 2 years.
+    (2) Every person who commits an offence against this section is liable, on conviction, to imprisonment for a term not exceeding 2 years.

+    Section 8(2): amended, on 1 July 2013, by [section 413][67] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Civil harassment